Leokuf/Codex/Philosophy/Rules.md

 # Relationships
 - Avoid polyamory and any movements of this sort.
 - Don't turn your partner into your maid or butler.
+- Support your partner in all forms of growth.
+- Make time for yourself.
+- Don't idealize a future.
+Be there in the present.

 # Technology
 - Computers are difficult and struggling with technology means you're learning.